 Critical Thinking in Educational Institutes of Pakistan

-Last two centuries have witnessed a remarkable progress in science and technology.
-This course of development is still going on at a great pace.
-But is it not strange that contribution of 1 billion Muslims to scientific knowledge is next to nothing?
-If we compare scientific inventions environment in Pakistan with rest of the world, it is easy to realize that we are far back.
+The last two centuries have witnessed remarkable progress in science and technology.
+This course of development is still progressing at a rapid pace.
+But is it not strange that the contribution of 1 billion Muslims to scientific knowledge is next to nothing?
+If we compare the scientific inventions environment in Pakistan with the rest of the world, it is easy to realise that we are far behind.
 With fewer exceptions, such as Nobel laureate Dr Abdus Salam, there are no prominent scientific figures at all.
-No real scientific work has been carrying out in the country.
+No real scientific work has been carried out in the country.
 In the global creativity index of 2016, Pakistan ranked 128 out of 119 countries.
-There are about 0.1 million educational institutions in the country and about 0.4 million students are graduated from universities each year.
-But what is the reason that a country with a plenty of natural and human resources is so backward in scientific spheres?
-In fact, creative activities prosper in societies where there is a tradition of freedom of speech (religious or otherwise), patience, and most importantly a tradition of critical thinking.
-Training on critical thinking makes a man able to judge between right and wrong.
-In simple words, critical thinking is a judicious and rational evaluation of facts to form a judgement.
-In critical thinking, meaningful inferences are made after understanding, scrutinizing, and analyzing information.
-“West” has developed such an educational system which encourages critical thinking.
-As a result, they are the leaders in all fields of scientific inquiry including electronics, space technology and medical science.
+There are about 0.1 million educational institutions in the country, and about 0.4 million students graduate from universities each year.
+But what is the reason that a country with a plenty of natural and human resources is so backwards in scientific spheres?
+In fact, creative activities prosper in societies where there is a tradition of freedom of speech (religious or otherwise), patience, and most importantly, a tradition of critical thinking.
+Training in critical thinking makes a man able to judge between right and wrong.
+In simple words, critical thinking is a judicious and rational evaluation of facts to form a judgment.

 Post a Comment